The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 I’d seen the little boxes before.
 Every year, they’d appear in a pyramid at my church, First UU Nashville.
 Take ‘em home, fill ‘em up.
 Guest at Your Table, what a nice idea.
 That was pretty much all I knew about the Unitarian Universalist Service Committee.

-I interned with UUSC for the academic year.
+I interned with UUSC for the entire academic year.
 I was supervised by Rev. Laura Randall, who’s currently responsible for those pyramids of charming Guest at Your Table boxes I’d seen in my congregation.
 I joined Rev. Laura on the Development team, the folks responsible for keeping UUSC fueled to do its work across the globe.

 I have learned so much about UUSC’s work.
 Their areas of focus are international justice and accountability, migrant justice, and climate/disaster justice.
 These are some of the most pressing issues our world faces today.
 Rather than swooping in to “save” people, UUSC does this work by partnering with grassroots organizations run by and for the people directly affected by these global injustices.